 However, the last iteration was something completely unorthodox.
 I was really inspired by something like Parley’s icons with some sort of circle border, and I just toyed around with switching the emphasis of the letters.
 Ultimately, I came to this by just trying it out, but I seemed to like it more: the letter “R” seemed to fit better with a Circle, as it wasn’t clashing with either sharp edges or curved edges of the bends.
 This logo is used for the main page, as well as the favicon.
 Note that the favicon does not have the “StratRoulette” text in the circle, as it is too small to be read or seen.

-While keeping in mind that React could reuse components, I wanted to make sure my design could be used anywhere in the website.
-Thus moving on to the home page, it is quite similar to something you see Facebook or Soundcloud.
-We wanted to show the activity feeds of people that a user follow and show what Strats are being favorited or created.
+The Home page is quite similar to something you would typically see in most social media feeds.
+The idea was that we wanted to show the activity feeds of people that a user follow and show what Strats are being favorited or created.
 Essentially this page is where people share strat cards, playbooks (collections of strats), and more.
 I was ultimately inspired by how SoundCloud takes the “social media” approach of sharing music, where people post songs or repost songs, instead of acting like a typical music library.
 The same goes for SR, we wanted it to act not only as a repository of strats that people contribute, but we want to be able to showcase them and share them easily.